BLACK4585/matrix-docker/README.md

 turn_allow_guests: False
 ```
 > [!NOTE]
-> If you host your Turn server somewhere else or want to use an existing one replace the domains with your respective domain pointing to your Turn server.
+> If you host your Turn server somewhere else or want to use an existing one replace the **whole** domains with your respective domain pointing to your Turn server.

 ---